llm-operator/docs/docs/source/rag.rst

 Retrieval-Augmented Generation (RAG)
 ====================================

-This page describes how to use RAG with LLM Operator.
+This page describes how to use RAG with LLMariner.

 An Example Flow
 ---------------